LogtalkDotOrg/logtalk2/README.txt

 If you find Logtalk useful, please include a citation on your publications.
-Consult the file "BIBLIOGRAPHY.bib" for bibliographic references in BibTeX format (the Logtalk technical report published on 2000 or the 2003 PhD thesis on Logtalk are good choices).
+Consult the file "BIBLIOGRAPHY.bib" for bibliographic references in BibTeX format (the Logtalk technical report published on 2000 and the 2003 PhD thesis on Logtalk are good choices).